Before your eye examination

 - Are you registered blind or partially sighted?

-- A prisoner on leave from prison
+- Are you a prisoner on leave from prison?

 NHS rules may change from time to time.
 If you think you qualify for free eye tests, speak to your optometrist before you have your eyes tested and they'll ask you to sign an NHS Sight Test Form.